rigaux/neuma/docsrc/datamgt.rst

 Editing corpuses
 ================

-The *Edit corpus* form is shown on Figure :ref:`editCorpus`.
-Note that it is automatically produced by Django from the schema.
+The *Edit corpus* form is shown on :numref:`editCorpus`.
 This form can be used for creating and editing (modifying) corpuses.

 .. _editCorpus: